jsondoo/webcrawler/README.md

 -Gets input from user through the console

--Retrieves information such as number of people registered in certain sections (e.g. waitlists)
+-Retrieves information such as number of people registered in certain sections for a given course (e.g. waitlists)